rgandhi9/global-macro-database/README.md

 **What:** https://www.globalmacrodata.com/data.html

-**How:** Evidence.dev - You will use the Global Macro Database to create a dashboard that visualizes insights from the data.
-The dashboard should be built using Evidence.dev, which allows you to create interactive and visually appealing dashboards.
+**How:** You will use the Global Macro Database to create a dashboard that visualizes insights from the data.
+The dashboard should be built using a free dashboarding framework called Evidence.dev, which allows you to create interactive and visually appealing dashboards using simple Markdown-like syntax with sql embedded.

 **When:** You have one week to complete this task.
 Please ensure that you allocate enough time for data exploration, analysis, and dashboard creation.